anshul-singh604/anshul-singh604/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about Anything?..
 - 📫 How to reach me: Mail me
-- 😄 Pronouns: Definetily NOT!
+- 😄 Pronouns: Definitely NOT!
 - ⚡ Fun fact:  Kids ask 300 questions a day, I can ask 301. <br>

 #### Not So fun fact: I am not good with whiteboard coding.